waggle-sensor/plugin_manager/plugins/image_detector_maskrcnn/README.md

 For now, it takes time about 12-14 seconds to detect objects, and 3-12 seconds to mask objects depends on the number of segmented objects in an image.

+## Mask R-CNN on EP
+Because it requires more then 1.5 GB memories, it cannot be loaded on XU4 (May 2018).